 How to promote your books more efficiently

-Spending hours every day on promoting a book is hard work, and often counter-productive as it eats into your writing time.
+Spending hours every day on promoting a book is hard work and very time consuming and is often counter-productive as it eats into your writing time.

 Endlessly adding posts manually to social media or pumping out blog posts can help, of course, but is all this hard work effective?

 The answer is probably yes, but only to some degree.